 I do use several different clinical approaches to help you come to the conclusions you need to take your next steps, including CBT, EMDR, DBT, and Solutions-Focused therapy.

-My co-therapist dogs, Coco and Zeus, are often present in session.
-They can be a comforting presence for you, or active participants in our work together.
+My co-therapist dog, Coco, is usually present in session.
+She can be a comforting presence for you, or an active participant in our work together.
 See more info on animal-assisted therapy below.

 EMDR & Trauma